If you enjoy online shopping or if you’re going overseas, compare and save with no foreign transaction fees and no annual fees.

 How much can you save with a card with $0 annual fee and no foreign transaction fee?

-If you opt for a credit card that doesn't charge either the foreign transaction fee or an annual fee, you could significantly reduce your card costs.
+If you opt for a credit card that doesn't charge either a foreign transaction fee or an annual fee, you could significantly reduce your card costs.
 Below, we've calculated how much you could save with a card that doesn't charge either of these fees in comparison to a card that charges no annual fee but has a foreign transaction fee of 3%.
 Please note that we've assumed that you repay your balance in full each month, allowing you to avoid interest costs on either card.

 |28 Degrees Mastercard||Other credit card with standard fees|